Web Design & Dev

 Independent Contractors

 Also known as freelancers, independent contractors are not associated with any organization or business and work in a nuclear setting.
 Today, separate contracts hold a 15% share of the employee market.
-Regarding IT projects, Independent contractors can be freelance developers specializing in one or more technologies, tech stacks, etc.
+Regarding IT projects, Independent contractors can be freelance developers specializing in one or more technologies, tech stacks, etc. For example, you might want to hire Python developers for a project that requires data analysis and machine learning expertise.

 Generally speaking, most independent contractors charge on an hourly basis for the services they are offering.
-These charges usually vary with the technology they have expertise in, their experience, the region where they are located, etc. Let’s examine the pros and cons of hiring independent contractors for your IT project.
+These charges usually vary depending on the technology they have expertise in, their experience, the region where they are located, etc. Let’s examine the pros and cons of hiring independent contractors for your IT project.

 Pros